 So now, many people are thinking about doing a trip to Germany.
 As a consequence, we, the team of Absolutely Intercultural have decided to give our listeners an intercultural inside view into some parts of the German culture in the hope of reducing some stereotypes which you may have heard.

 If you like the podcast then please also LIKE US ON FACEBOOK!

 People say that gaining intercultural experiences improves your transferable skills, your ability to adapt to new situations.
 However, getting in touch with other cultures may also change your personal preferences, conventions and habits.
 Sometimes this process can even take place unconsciously but it still changes your way of thinking dramatically.
 So, should we start printing warnings on travel brochures?
 “Warning: This trip to France could seriously change your view of the world?”

-Our next show will be coming to you from Anne Fox in Denmark on 4th of July.
+Our next show will be coming to you on 7 March from Anne Fox in Denmark.

 Until then –

 The host of this show is: Dr. Laurent Borgmann